Meeting Philosophy:

 Poster session notes from earlier meetings.

-This year's poster session was a success with great turnout and participation.
-The session included 14 participants, all of which entered the poster competition.
-Students and postdocs from 8 universities, as well as a national lab scientist, took part in the poster session.
-The three winners of the competition were:
+This year's poster session was highly engaging and well attended.
+The session included 19 poster presentations, 13 of which were from students who entered the poster competition.
+Students, postdocs, and researchers from 8 institutions contributed to the session.
+The two student winners of the poster competition were:

-Each of the winners received a $100 prize.
-On behalf of the NECZA organizing committee, thank you to all those who participated in the poster session - you were a large reason why the whole meeting was a success!
+Each winner received a $100 prize, and a 15-min talk at the meeting.
+On behalf of the NECZA organizing committee, thank you to all who participated in the poster session - you are a large reason why this meeting is such a success!